 The purpose of this conference is to build and sustain a dialogue among the various disciplines engaged in the study of issues related to Africa and the peoples of African ancestry in Brazil and the Spanish-speaking world.
+Whereas past ICALLAS conferences have focused on these two broad areas, French-speaking Caribbean communities are now being included in order to present a wider and more inclusive geographic representation within the framework of African descent.
 Initiated in 2007, the conference provides a framework for cross-disciplinary interactions and offers a forum for scholars from diverse fields of study related to the Afro-Hispanic world to share their research and scholarly endeavors.

 Conference site: Reginald Amonoo Building (Modern Languages Annex), University of Ghana, Legon (Accra).
 Link to the School of Languages, University of Ghana